[Patients must download, complete and provide the new patient form to the office staff on their next visit.]

 Low Dose Naltrexone

-Primary, Integrative and Internal Medicine located in Fort Wayne, IN
+Primary Care and Internal Medicine located in Fort Wayne IN

 If you have symptoms of autoimmune disease, multiple sclerosis, or chronic fatigue, low-dose naltrexone may be the answer.
-This cutting-edge compound is key in managing chronic pain disorders, and it's made available at Fort Wayne Integrative Medicine.
+This cutting-edge compound is key in managing chronic pain disorders.
 Call the office and request an appointment to find out if you’re a candidate for this revolutionary therapy.
-Fort Wayne Integrative Medicine offers both tele-health and in-person office visits.
-Please call our office at 260-999-6924 to make an appointment.

 Low Dose Naltrexone Q & A